- Search The Registry

 Miguel's artwork and celebrity caricatures have been featured in The New Yorker and Vanity Fair magazines.
 He immediately fell in love with the Harlem jazz scene.
 He counted many notables among his friends, including Zora Neale Hurston, Langston Hughes, and W.C.
 Handy, for whom he also illustrated books.
 Miguel's caricatures of the jazz clubs were the first of their kind printed in Vanity Fair.
 He did not consider these caricatures but serious drawings of people, music, and culture he loved.
 Covarrubias also did illustrations for George Macy, the publisher of The Limited Editions Club, including Uncle Tom's Cabin, Green Mansions, Herman Melville's Typee, and Pearl Buck's All Men Are Brothers.

 Heritage Press, the sister organization of The Limited Editions Club, reprinted unsigned editions.
-His advertising, painting, and illustration work also brought him international recognition, including gallery shows in Europe, Mexico, and the United States and awards such as the 1929 National Art Directors' Medal for painting in color for his work on a Steinway & Sons piano advertisement.
+His advertising, painting, and illustration work also brought him international recognition, including gallery shows in Europe, Mexico, and the United States, and awards such as the 1929 National Art Directors' Medal for painting in color for his work on a Steinway & Sons piano advertisement.

 Covarrubias was invited by the 1939-1940 Golden Gate International Exposition (GGIE) that was held on Treasure Island "to create a mural set entitled Pageant of the Pacific to be the centerpiece of Pacific House, a center where the social, cultural, and scientific interests of the countries in the Pacific Area could be shown to a large audience.'"
 Covarrubias painted the six murals for GGIE in San Francisco with his assistant Antonio M. Ruiz.
 The whereabouts of the sixth mural, Art and Culture, are unknown.
-The Fauna and Flora of the Pacific mural are on display at the de Young museum in San Francisco.
+The Fauna and Flora of the Pacific mural are displayed at the de Young Museum in San Francisco.

 He and Rosa Rolando married in 1930.
 They took an extended honeymoon to Bali with the National Art Directors' Medal prize money, immersing themselves in the local culture, language, and customs.
 Miguel returned to Southeast Asia (Java, Bali, India, Vietnam) in 1933 as a Guggenheim Fellow with Rosa, whose photography would become part of Miguel's book, Island of Bali.
 He also spent time in China, where his work was very influential among artists in Shanghai.
 Rosa and Miguel returned to live in Mexico City, where he continued to paint, illustrate and write.
 He taught ethnology at the Escuela Nacional de Antropología e Historia.
 He was appointed artistic director and director of administration for a new department at the Palacio de Bellas Artes, the National Palace of Fine Arts.

 His mandate was to add an Academy of Dance, a task to which Rosa, with her dance and choreography background, was most valuable.
-During Miguel's tenure, traditional Mexican dance was not only researched, documented, and preserved, but this research into its roots helped usher in a new era in contemporary Mexican dance.
+During Miguel's tenure, traditional Mexican dance was researched, documented, and preserved, but this research into its roots helped usher in a new era in contemporary Mexican dance.